Shotzzyofc/Loot-blox/README.md

--- Proteção anti-múltipla execução (sempre PRIMEIRA LINHA) local alreadyLoaded if getgenv then
+-- Anti-múltipla execução (DEVE SER A PRIMEIRA LINHA DO ARQUIVO) local alreadyLoaded if getgenv then
     alreadyLoaded = getgenv()._YORIICHIMENU_LOADED